Wallace-GS/todo-api/README.md

-A RESTful API for simple todo applications.
+A RESTful API for productivity applications.